DEFENCE CAPABILITY REVIEW – 19 October 2017

-What should we be spending on defence?
+What should we be spending on Defence?
 I thank my hon.
-Friend the Member for Yeovil (Mr Fysh) for not only initiating the debate, but making the point very well about what percentage of GDP we used to spend on defence.
-We used to spend the same on defence as we spent on education and health in the 1980s.
-Now we spend two and a half times on education and nearly four times on health what we spend on defence.
-Although we are spending more on defence, defence has indisputably fallen down our national scale of priorities.
+Friend the Member for Yeovil (Marcus Fysh) for not only initiating the debate, but making the point very well about what percentage of GDP we used to spend on Defence.
+We used to spend the same on Defence as we spent on Education and Health in the 1980s.
+Now we spend two-and-a-half times on Education and nearly four times on Health what we spend on Defence.
+Although we are spending more on Defence, Defence has indisputably fallen down our national scale of priorities.

 “There are no current plans to decommission the ships early, and I can reassure you that their out of service dates are 2033 and 2034 respectively.”

 It would be diabolical to take ships with that amount of life left in them and retire them early.